lightspeedwp/lsx-blog-customizer/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-The LSX Blog Customizer extension allows you to customise the blog layouts or set a fallback image.
+This plugin allows you to customise the blog layouts or set a fallback image.

 == Description ==